 International rules were agreed in 1957 and applied in New Zealand from 1959.
 There were now seven players in a team.
-The first world tournament was in London in 1963, and New Zealand were runners-up to Australia, losing by one goal – a result that has been repeated many times over the years.
+The first world tournament was held in London in 1963.
+New Zealand were runners-up to Australia, losing by one goal – a result that has been repeated many times over the years.

 Basketball to netball

 In 1970 the sport became known as netball in New Zealand.
 It was played on outdoor asphalt courts, and was becoming faster and more physical.
 From the early 1990s top-level netball was played on indoor courts.

 From the 1980s the national netball association worked to promote the game in New Zealand – and, later, around the Pacific.
-In the 2000s children could play from age five, and there was strong Māori and Pacific Island participation.
+In the 2000s children could play from the age of five, and there was strong Māori and Pacific Island participation.
 Men were also increasingly playing netball.

 From the mid-1920s the main New Zealand competition was the Dominion Tournament.
 From 2008 to 2016 the ANZ Championship involved top players from both Australia and New Zealand.
 Since 2017 the ANZ Premiership has been contested by six New Zealand franchises.

-The world championships (the Netball World Cup) are held every four years, and have been dominated by New Zealand and Australia.
+The world championships (now the Netball World Cup) are held every four years, and have been dominated by New Zealand and Australia.
 The national team, the Silver Ferns, have been world champions five times, and were Commonwealth Games gold medallists in 2006 and 2010.

 Well-known netballers have included: